-Conversion is probably one of the most popular online marketing notions.
-Speaking of it, experts usually mean the ratio of completed target actions (such as registration, subscription, purchase) to the total number of visitors on a web resource.
+The eCommerce conversion rate is probably one of the most popular online marketing notions.
+Experts usually mean the ratio of completed target actions (such as registration, subscription, purchase) to the total number of visitors on a web resource.
 This indicator is always measured in percents and helps to track user activity.

 - Understand the behavior of your target audience (in particular, user experience and interface quality – UX/UI).